Ensembl/ensembl-hive/docs/advanced_usage/mpi.rst

       set <https://en.wikipedia.org/wiki/Advanced_Vector_Extensions>`__
    -  ``span[ptile=4]``, this option specifies the granularity in which LSF will split the jobs/per node.
-In this example we ask for each machine to be allocated a multiple of 4 cores.
+In this example we ask for each machine to be allocated a multiple of four cores.
 This might affect queuing times.
 The memory requested is allocated for each _ptile_ (so 64/4*16GB=256GB in total in the example).